tboudreaux/GridFire/docs/static/mainpage.md

 ## Code Architecture and Logical Flow

-GridFire is organized into modular components that collaborate to simulate nuclear reaction networks with high fidelity:
+GridFire is organized into a series of composable modules, each responsible for a specific aspect of nuclear reaction network modeling.
+The core components include:

 - **Engine Module:** Core interfaces and implementations (e.g., `GraphEngine`) that evaluate reaction network rate equations and energy generation.
 - **Screening Module:** Implements nuclear reaction screening corrections (`WeakScreening`, `BareScreening`, etc.) affecting reaction rates.
-- **Rates Module:** Parses and manages Reaclib reaction rate data, providing temperature- and density-dependent rate evaluations.
+- **Reaction Module:** Parses and manages Reaclib reaction rate data, providing temperature- and density-dependent rate evaluations.
+- **Partition Module:** Implements partition functions (e.g., `GroundStatePartitionFunction`, `RauscherThielemannPartitionFunction`) to weight reaction rates based on nuclear properties.
+- **Solver Module:** Defines numerical integration strategies (e.g., `DirectNetworkSolver`) for solving the stiff ODE systems arising from reaction networks.
-- **Python Interface:** Exposes C++ functionality to Python, enabling rapid prototyping and integration into workflows.
+- **Python Interface:** Exposes *almost* all C++ functionality to Python, allowing users to define compositions, configure engines, and run simulations directly from Python scripts.

+Generally a user will start by selecting a base engine (currently we only offer `GraphEngine`), which constructs the full reaction network graph from a given composition.
+The user can then apply various engine views to adapt the network topology, such as partitioning fast and slow reactions, adaptively culling low-flow pathways, or priming the network with specific species.
+Finally, a numerical solver is selected to integrate the network over time, producing updated abundances and diagnostics.

 ### GraphEngine Configuration Options

 GraphEngine exposes runtime configuration methods to tailor network construction and rate evaluations:

 - **Constructor Parameters:**
     - `BuildDepthType` (`Full`/`Reduced`/`Minimal`): controls network build depth, trading startup time for network completeness.
     - `partition::PartitionFunction`: custom functor for network partitioning based on `Z`, `A`, and `T9`.

 - **setPrecomputation(bool precompute):**
     - Enable/disable caching of reaction rates and stoichiometric data at initialization.
     - *Effect:* Reduces per-step overhead; increases memory and setup time.

 - **setScreeningModel(ScreeningType type):**
     - Choose plasma screening (models: `BARE`, `WEAK`).
     - *Effect:* Alters rate enhancement under dense/low-T conditions, impacting stiffness.

 - **setUseReverseReactions(bool useReverse):**
     - Toggle inclusion of reverse (detailed balance) reactions.
     - *Effect:* Improves equilibrium fidelity; increases network size and stiffness.

 ### Available Partition Functions